 Alaska knife laws can be confusing.
 Here is what the knife laws mean in plain English.
 In short, Alaska has very, very knife friendly laws.
 You can own about anything you want.
 This is because, in Alaska, there are tons of huge animals like Bears that are very dangerous and the laws do not want you to be unable to defend yourself.
 Great huh?
-Note that Alaska’s knife laws were rewritten in 2013 so entries older than this on the Internet are out of date.

 Definitions of Various Knives in Alaska

 In State v.
-Weaver, the Court said that the term “gravity knife” is had a readily ascertainable and consistent definition.
+Weaver, the Court said that the term “gravity knife” has a readily ascertainable and consistent definition.
 It further stated that a gravity knife was commonly understood as a knife in which the blade opens, falls into place, or is ejected into position, by the force of gravity or by centrifugal force.

 In 1990, in the case of State v.
 Strange, the Court held that butterfly knives and balisongs were not gravity knives.
 Also in 1990, it held in Jacobson v.
 State, that a butterfly knife was not a gravity knife or a switchblade, and therefore was not a prohibited weapon.